manitu85/manitu85/README.md

 -->

-****
+---

 ### 💻 &nbsp;More About Me

 - **Currently :** I've been learning React & Next js ecosystem.
 Also I am always curious to learn more about cutting edge technology.
 A little bit enthusiast towards JAMstuck development and AI apps recently. :star:
--  **Studies :** MSc in human resources, Faculty of Organizational Sciences, University of Belgrade 🎓
+- **Studies :** MSc in Human Resource Management (HRM), Faculty of Organizational Sciences, University of Belgrade 🎓
 - **Mindset :** A good code structure is like a story, not a puzzle.
 First solve the problem, after write the code, then refactor. :sparkles:
 - **Life Hack :** "There is only one corner of the universe you can be certain of improving, and that's your own self."
 Adlous Huxley :dart:
 - **Hobbies :** Reading, Programing & Music. :headphones:

 ### ⚡ &nbsp;Tech Stack Preference